Peter Bergen: Background

-Bergen was born in Minneapolis and grew up in London, the son of Donald Thomas Bergen and Sarah Elizabeth (née Lampert) Bergen.
+Peter Lampert Bergen was born in Minneapolis and grew up in London, the son of Donald Thomas Bergen and Sarah Elizabeth (née Lampert) Bergen.
 Her grandfather, Leonard Lampert, founded the Lampert Lumber Company.
-His family is Roman Catholic.
-He attended Ampleforth College in North Yorkshire before receiving an Open Scholarship to New College, Oxford, in 1981, where he graduated with a degree in modern history.
-Bergen is married to the documentary director/producer Tresha Mabile.
-They have two children.
+Peter Bergen was raised in his family's Roman Catholic faith.
+He attended Ampleforth College in North Yorkshire before receiving an open scholarship to New College, Oxford, in 1981, where he graduated with a degree in modern history in 1984.